-Emily Sanders, Epic Charter School, Kingfisher, and Madison Walters, Muldrow High School, will each receive a $2,000 award through the Chancellor Hans Brisch Scholarship program.
+Katherine Cockreham, Woodward High School, and Nathan Lindsey, Healdton High School, will each receive a $2,000 award through the Chancellor Hans Brisch Scholarship program.

 The Chancellor’s Scholars Program was created in 1990 with private funds.
 The program was renamed in 2006 to honor Brisch, who served as chancellor of the Oklahoma State System of Higher Education for 15 years.
 Brisch retired in 2003 and passed away in February 2006.

-“The State Regents congratulate both of these exceptional students who have distinguished themselves both academically and by giving back to their communities,” said Chancellor Glen D. Johnson.
-“These students join an elite group of young Oklahoma leaders and will bring a vibrant, energetic presence to our campuses.
-We wish them the best as they begin their college experience.”
+“These exceptional students have distinguished themselves both academically and through community service,” said Chancellor Glen D. Johnson.
+“The State Regents congratulate this year’s honorees, who join an elite group of leaders committed to making a difference in the lives of others.
+We wish them continued success as they begin their college experience.”

 Brisch Scholars are academically talented high school seniors with outstanding leadership ability and a commitment to the enhancement of their communities as demonstrated through their involvement in high school and/or community programs or projects that have resulted in an improvement of the learning environment of the school or the social betterment of the community.

-In the 30 years since its inception, the Chancellor’s Scholars program has provided scholarships for more than 100 deserving students.
+In the 28 years since its inception, the Chancellor’s Scholars program has provided scholarships for 99 deserving students.
 Private gifts, including professional honoraria from the current and past chancellors, support the program, which honors not only Brisch but the office of the chancellor and all individuals who serve Oklahoma in that position.